Close Menu

 Small changes, steady gains

 You don’t need a refit.
 Sort the flow.
 Keep it spotless.
-Choose a quality machine that’s fast, consistent, and well supported.
+Choose a quality bean to cup coffee machine that’s fast, consistent, and well supported.
 Add a ledge, a plant, and a simple cue to stretch.
 In an SME, the coffee point is more than a corner; it’s a two-minute reset that pays back all afternoon.
 Fix that first, and the rest of your break culture tends to follow.

 Share.
 Facebook Twitter Pinterest LinkedIn Tumblr Email